-I’ve read quite a few blog posts over the years.
-One of the very best though is this one from Joe Kraus, founder and CEO of Excite — “If You Don’t Think You Need It — You Haven’t Seen Greatness.”
+I’ve read 1000s of posts over the years, as have you.
+One of the very best is this classic one from Joe Kraus, of Lime/Excite/Google Ventures: “If You Don’t Think You Need It, You Haven’t Seen Greatness.”

 I want to expand upon it here for SaaS.